Greetings, Intrepid Journalist,

 What You Get from Us

 A “Free Ride” – Once you make it to Anchorage, just sit back and let us take care of the rest.
 Food, drink, lodging and transportation are all covered.
 If you find a must-have trinket at some remote outpost, however, you’re on your own!

 Unrivaled Access – IJNR fellows have stood on a well pad as it was being fracked.
 They’ve peered over the precipice of a mile-wide open pit iron mine.
 They’ve toured the odiferous (from subterranean storm sewers to CAFOs) and the gorgeous (from Glacier National Park to the Outer Banks).
 When we say “Get Out There” we mean it.

 Incredible Sources – An ideal IJNR stop involves not just a memorable location but a collection of memorable people to tell its story – all on the record.
 We aim to expose our journalists to a wide array of voices on any given issue.
 Journalists will meet environmental activists, industry representatives, local landowners and state and federal natural resource managers – often at the same stop.

-Time with Your Tribe – It’s rare for folks in our profession to have time to simply “talk shop.”
+Time with Your Peers – It’s rare for folks in our profession to have time to simply “talk shop.”
 (Or meet face-to-face) Welcome to “Journalist Summer Camp.”
 Get ready to stay up too late talking about trivial things like making better journalism.

 What We Need from You